 The Stakeholder Lens

-As an API Product Manager, you might be reporting to a number of stakeholders; one category might be digital executives — anyone in the c-suite who knows a bit about digital but is predominantly more business-minded.
+As an API Product Manager, you might be reporting to a number of stakeholders; one category might be business strategists— anyone in the c-suite who knows a bit about digital but is predominantly more business-minded.
 Externally, maybe you’re engaging with an opportunity or onboarding a partner.
 Internally, maybe you’re reporting on high-level growth of a product or catalog.

 You might be helping internal digital teams realize a product.
 They’re likely a bit more technical than execs (excluding the CIO), and their focus will likely be more on customer and implementation.